SzymonRojek/df-automation-tests/README.md

 - Improve understanding of the structure, async behavior on the pages, especially better understand the route logic.

-- Optionally, create a class to keep all selectors organized in one place.
+- Optionally, create a class to keep all selectors organised in one place.